relative/windcord/README.md

 # windcord
-Discord for iOS client modifications
+Patch Discord for iOS's JavaScript bundles to make modifications
 **This project is in a VERY early state.
 Do not expect any support.**
 Your device **must** be jailbroken.